 We have achieved pre-clinical proof-of-concept for RP-A601 in an animal model representative of PKP2-ACM, completed pharmacology and GLP toxicology studies, produced GMP drug product, and developed an appropriate potency assay to support a Phase I study.
-We anticipate filing an IND in the second quarter of 2023.
+On May 9, 2023, we announced FDA clearance of the IND.
+On June 8, 2023, we announced receipt of FDA Fast Track and Orphan Drug Designations and we have initiated a Phase 1 study.